 In a male fertility study it is not common to routinely perform FISH on sperm.
 This test is usually requested when there are previous implantation failures, repeated miscarriages or when there is a suspicion that the genetic content of the sperm is altered.

-Other cases where FISH is also recommended in male sperm are the following:
+Other cases where FISH is also recommended for male sperm are the following:

 - Patients undergoing oncological treatment.